biast12/ClearTimerBot/README.md

 - ⏰ **Flexible Scheduling**: Set timers using intervals (e.g., `24h`, `1d2h3m`) or specific daily times with timezone support
 - 🔄 **Automatic Message Cleanup**: Reliably clears messages at scheduled intervals
 - 🌍 **Timezone Support**: Schedule cleanups at specific times in any timezone
+- 🌐 **Multi-Language Support**: Automatic language detection on server join with support for multiple languages (English, Danish, and more)
 - 🛡️ **Server Blacklist System**: Prevent specific servers from using the bot
 - 📊 **Comprehensive Management**: Track all subscribed channels and schedules
 - 🔐 **Owner Controls**: Advanced administrative commands for bot management